ctn-waterloo/website/ctn_waterloo/content/people/jan-gosmann.md

     - text: Private homepage
       url: http://www.hyper-world.de/en/

 I am a PhD student in Systems Design Engineering at the CNRG.
-My thesis will on an integrated model of context, short-term, and long-term memory.
+My thesis will be on an integrated model of context, short-term, and long-term memory.
 Based on existing models a wider variety of behavioural and neural data will be matched.
 Besides memory, I did some mathematical work on high-dimensional representation in the Neural Engineering Framework.